ValveSoftware/Proton/README.md

 - FAudio with FFmpeg enabled (fixes audio/voices in multiple games)
 - Various WINE hotfixes for WINE functionality that fix regressions per version
 - Various Proton hotfixes for Proton functionality that fix regressions per version
 - DXVK is compiled with async for faster shader compiling.
-See environment variables section for more information pm usage.
+See environment variables section for more information on usage.

 ### Media Foundation fixes (Fully working or playable)